SinnahSaint/dungeon_crawl/README.md

 I'm happy to say the basic 3x3 dungeon is up and running.
 More features and a bigger map will be added as I go, but the core game is there.

-To play, just run the app.rb file.
+To play, just run the run.rb file.